JuanMarcosRamirez/RecursiveMyriadBasedFilters/README.md

 ### How to run the code

-Download and uncompress the `<RecursiveMyriadBasedFilters>` folder.
-To generate Figures and Tables in the paper, under MATLAB environment, navigate to the RecursiveMyriadBasedFilters folder and follow the instructions described below
+Download and uncompress the `RecursiveMyriadBasedFilters` folder.
+To generate Figures and Tables in the paper, under **MATLAB** environment, navigate to the `RecursiveMyriadBasedFilters` folder and follow the instructions described below

 #### Figure 4

-Under a Matlab environment run the following routines

-	* FigTrainingBehavior.m generates Figure 4
+To generate Figures 4(a)-4(e) run, in MATLAB,

+	>> FigTrainingBehavior.m

+To generate Figures 4(a)-4(e) run, in MATLAB,

 	* FigComputationalCost.m generates Figure 4(f)
 	* FigCleanChirpFiltering.m generates Figure 5
 	* FigNoisyChirpFiltering.m generates Figure 6